2005/06

 Embarrassingly, Oxford United twice had to wear their opponent's kit during this season (details below).

-Oxford United had planned to wear black shirts and white shorts, believing that Barnet would be wearing their traditional combination of orange shirts and black shorts.
+Oxford United had planned to wear black shirts and white shorts, believing that Barnet would be wearing their traditional combination of amber shirts and black shorts.
 Barnet had registered these colours with the football league, indeed they'd worn this colour combination during their pre-season friendlies.

 Kit Clash